Azure-Samples/semtech-lr1110-azureiot-integration/README.md

 The connection string for the IoT Hub used for device syncing and reading the device registry.

-Please follow this link for a detailed documentation how to find the connection string.
+Please follow the link below for detailed instructions on how to find the connection string:

 [Retrieve connection string iothubowner shared access policy ](https://docs.microsoft.com/en-us/azure/iot-dps/tutorial-set-up-cloud?msclkid=033e6a64c57511ec94a8940be2fa3c6e#retrieve-connection-string-for-iot-hub)